devAkhilJS/Task-reminder-dashboard_/README.md

 bash
 ng serve
 ```
-Also have functionality to define the define getting different location
+Also have functionality of getting coordinates of different location if its show updating somewhere then just refresh the page
 ```